 - If you are an organization or group that primarily serves people identified above, what are the unique ways in which you are engaging with members of your community who are not yet connected to your work?

 - In what ways does your organization or group ensure that people with disabilities can participate?
 Examples might include ADA accessible venue, ASL interpretation, audio described performance, large print programs, sensory tours, etc.

-- If there are financial costs associated with your project, what considerations are made for those who may find such costs a barrier?
-Examples might include ticket discounts, scholarships, waived membership dues, transportation reimbursements, stipends, etc.
+- If there are financial costs associated with your organization or group what considerations are made for those who may find such costs a barrier?
+Examples might include ticket discounts, scholarships, waived membership dues, transportation reimbursements, etc.

 - Describe the underlying situation – problem, opportunity, issue, or need – that your project intends to address.
 You must be able to name the problem/opportunity before you can accurately define a project.

 - What is compelling about this situation?
 How will addressing this important opportunity/need have a significant, long-term impact on your organization?
 How might this project lead to an enhanced ability for you to accomplish your artistic vision?
 Why is this a priority at this moment in time?